All Episodes

 By the way, you have to look long and hard in the news today and on television to find that Blago's a Democrat.

-Uh, by the way, one leading member of the local media in Chicago is calling on the Illinois legislature to impeach Blago.
+By the way, one leading member of the local media in Chicago is calling on the Illinois legislature to impeach Blago.

-His name is Mike Flannery, he's CBS II, eyeball news.
+His name is Mike Flannery.

-He said, This is disgraceful.
+He said, this is disgraceful.

 And if he doesn't have the decency to resign, then the House ought to impeach him.

-The state Senate ought to hold a trial quickly.
+The state senate ought to hold a trial quickly.

 And I hope the governor does not move to make an appointment at this point.

-Now I would remind Democrats, you're not handling this the way you usually have in the past.
+Now, I would remind Democrats, you're not handling this the way you usually have in the past.

-I mean, this kind of corruption was, well, not the exact kind of corruption that was going on during the Clinton years, but back then all those things that were said, these were resume enhancements.
+I mean, this kind of corruption was, well, not this exact kind of corruption is going on during the Clinton years, but back then, all those things that were said that were these are resume enhancements or that didn't keep him from doing his job.

 None of this kept him from doing his job.